Kufre-eyen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script converts number from base 2 to 10
+the script list environment variables